Krumme Lanke

 is a lake in the south west of Berlin, in the Steglitz-Zehlendorf borough of the city and on the edge of the Grunewald forest.
 After Nikolassee and the neighbouring Schlachtensee, it is the southernmost of the Grunewald chain of lakes.

+Adjacent to the lake is Waldsiedlung Krumme Lanke, a neighborhood built by the Nazis designed to embody Nazi ideology, with cellars designed to serve as bomb shelters.

 Overview

 To the north east, the Riemeistersee flows into the Riemeisterfenn nature reserve, the Langes Luch nature reserve, the Grunewaldsee and ultimately the Hundekehlesee.
 Krumme Lanke is 1,100m long with a circumference of 2.5 km, is up to 6.6m deep and has a surface area of 154,000m².
 A path running along the edge of the lake is popular with joggers and walkers.
 There are also two bathing spots on the lake, one of which is used for naturism.
 There is also an exercise area for dogs on the northern bank, although this is currently overgrown.
 Unlike other lakes in the area, which contain eels, tench, pike, carp, catfish and perch, the Krumme Lanke is home only to asp.

 On the northern bank is a memorial to Sergeant Fritz Göhrs, who was killed there in 1928.
 Whilst riding around the lake, Göhrs' horse was startled and threw him into the lake.
 The horse then fell on top of him and Göhrs drowned.

 Around a kilometre from the lake is the Krumme Lanke station of the Berlin U-Bahn, on the U3.